Understanding Types of Fungicides

 Cultural Control and Fungicide Use Patterns

 Due to environmental conditions, disease is inevitable in the Mid-Atlantic growing region and use of chemical controls is a necessity; however, following cultural practices that favor decreasing disease pressure will help decrease the opportunity for resistance.
-Using resistant varieties and maintaining proper soil fertility reduces disease incidence since pathogens do not reproduce well on trees that are less susceptible to disease.
+Using resistant varieties, minimizing tree stress, and maintaining proper soil fertility reduces disease incidence since pathogens do not reproduce well on trees that are less susceptible to disease.
 As a result, the chance of resistance decreases.
 Avoid selecting sites with high disease pressure since this increases the chance of selecting for resistant fungi.
 Using dormant copper sprays and removing inoculum sources such as leaves (using urea or a flail mower), mummified fruit, and dead twigs/branches reduces the initial pathogen population.
 When using fungicides, use only when needed since this avoids unnecessary selection for resistant populations.
 It is important to be sure sprayers are appropriately calibrated and covering trees effectively.
-Achieving good spray coverage, tank-mixing with protectants, and alternating fungicides with different modes of action reduces populations exposed to selection.
+Achieving good spray coverage, tank-mixing with protectants, and alternating fungicides with different modes of action (FRAC group) reduces populations exposed to selection.

-Fungicide Resistance Issues for Specific Diseases
+Fungicide Resistance Issues and Mitigation Strategies for Specific Diseases

 Apple scab and brown rot